abhinavyadav1806/api_movies/README.md

-## API calls for GET and POST movies using https://swapi.dev/api/films and Google Firebase
+## API for GET and POST (Movies) using https://swapi.dev/api/films and Google Firebase

 ## Screenshot